polydawn/mdm/README.md

 Usage: Initialing a release system:
 -------------------------------------------------------

-When you're setting up a project to perform releases with with ```mdm```, you need to not only create the git repository for that project, but also a repository for its releases.
+When you're setting up a project to perform releases with ```mdm```, you need to not only create the git repository for that project, but also a repository for its releases.
 ```mdm``` will happily automate this too:

 ```